reflectoring/reflectoring.github.io/_posts/2020-12-03-spring-boot-exception-hanlding.md

 This approach comes in handy when we want to manipulate the response headers too.

-Now, as we can see `@ResponseStatus` along with `server.error` properties allows us to manipulate almost all the fields in our Spring defined error response payload but, what if want to manipulate response payload fields too?
+Now, as we can see `@ResponseStatus` along with `server.error` properties allows us to manipulate almost all the fields in our Spring defined error response payload but, what if want to manipulate response payload structure too?
 Let's see how we can achieve that in the next section.

 ## `@ExceptionHandler`
-`@ExceptionHandler` annotation gives us a lot of flexibility in terms of handling exception.
-For starters to use it we simply need to create a method either in the controller itself or in a `@ControllerAdvice` class and annotate it with `@ExceptionHandler`.
+`@ExceptionHandler` annotation gives us a lot of flexibility in terms of handling exceptions.
+For starters, to use it, we simply need to create a method either in the controller itself or in a `@ControllerAdvice` class and annotate it with `@ExceptionHandler`.

 ```java